marasanders/War-Card-Game/README.md

 As a User if my card ties it should let me know a war is about to happen.
 As a User if I win the game it should be acknowledged.
 As a User I would expect the game to reset when the game is over.

+PLANNING:

+Card Game of War

+Build an application to play the card game war.

+Specifications:

+Initial Page will be Loaded:
+Score counter will be set at 26 for each player.
+Two Cards will appear "face down" on the screen one marked Computer the other Opponent Begin Game:
+Opponent will click on their own deck and a card will be revealed for opponent and computer.
+If one card is greater in value than the other:
+Display "Computer/Opponent wins card"
+The winners counter will go up by one the losers will go down by one.
+If the cards have the same value;
+  Play continues.
+When one players counter reaches zero or less the other player is declared winner.